-And according to a study released in the Journal of Family and Marriage, the old adage – quality over quantity – is absolutely true.
-Despite the natural tendency for mothers to place pressure on ourselves to spend more time with our children, the quality of time spent with our little ones has a greater effect on child development.
+And according to a study in the Journal of Marriage and Family, the old adage “quality over quantity” is absolutely true.
+Despite the natural tendency of mothers to place pressure on themselves to spend more time with their children, the quality of time spent with their little ones has a greater effect on child development.

 Surprised?
 The researchers who developed this study were, too.
 Their hypothesis was built on the belief that more time spent with children would result in enhanced child development and success.
-Instead, mothers who invested quality time with their children by reading together, sharing meals or talking one-on-one saw more successful behavioral, emotional and academic outcomes in their little ones later on in life.
+Instead, mothers who invested quality time with their children by reading together, sharing meals or talking one-on-one saw more successful behavioral, emotional and academic outcomes in their little ones later in life.

 As a reformed perfectionist, I learned the hard way that quality of life is not about striving for perfection at home and work.
 It comes down to balance and choice.
 It’s vital to prioritize what is most important.
-I’ve had to cull down many interests over the years in order to focus on what is most meaningful in the long run.
+I’ve had to pare down many interests over the years to focus on what is most meaningful in the long run.

-Finally, research is starting to disprove the longstanding notion that as working mothers, we are putting our children at a disadvantage.
-And, according to researchers, by spending quality time together — even if it’s limited because of a work schedule – we are investing in our children’s future and possibly improving their academic achievement, behavior and emotional well-being.
+Finally, research is starting to disprove the long-standing notion that as working mothers, we are putting our children at a disadvantage.
+And, according to researchers, by spending quality time together — even if it’s limited because of work schedules — we are investing in our children’s futures and possibly improving their academic achievement, behavior and emotional well-being.